glebb/pms-osx-smartfolder/README.md

 ## Use
 Place the compiled jar (from build/libs/) to plugins/ directory in PMS.

-You can download the ready-made [jar](http://www.displayofpatience.net/files/osxsmartfolders/) (ready to be used with current PMS)
+You can download the ready-made [jar](http://www.displayofpatience.com/files/osxsmartfolders/) (ready to be used with current PMS)

 ## Todo / Ideas
   * Currently OSX Smart Folder Plugin supports only folders saved in the default location.
 User can however save the folders to any location.
 It would be possible to user a config file where user can define custom paths for smart folders, but it's not implemented yet.

+## Changelog
+  * 1.0.3 / 20.4.2013: Bug fix: Respect the scope of search.
+Minor optimization.

 Copyright (c) 2012 Antti Niiles